 The first time I went diving in Apo Reef, despite having an Advanced Open Water certification, the dive shop still insisted to see my dive log book to verify.
-This is not unusual especially for dive shops who value your safety.
+This is not unusual, especially for dive shops that value your safety.

 3. You want to feel less anxious before dives.